vrolex-project/vrolex/doc/README.md

-vRolexCoin Core 0.14.5
+VRolex Core 0.14.6
 =====================

 Setup
 ---------------------
-vRolexCoin Core is the original vRolexCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of vRolexCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+VRolex Core is the original VRolex client and it builds the backbone of the network.
+However, it downloads and stores the entire history of VRolex transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download vRolexCoin Core, visit [vrolex.org](https://vrolex.org).
+To download VRolex Core, visit [vrolex.org](https://vrolex.org).

 Running
 ---------------------
-The following are some helpful notes on how to run vRolexCoin on your native platform.
+The following are some helpful notes on how to run VRolex on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/vrolexcoin-qt` (GUI) or
+- `bin/vrolex-qt` (GUI) or
-- `bin/vrolexcoind` (headless)
+- `bin/vrolexd` (headless)

 ### Windows

-Unpack the files into a directory, and then run vrolexcoin-qt.exe.
+Unpack the files into a directory, and then run vrolex-qt.exe.

 ### OS X

-Drag vRolexCoin-Core to your applications folder, and then run vRolexCoin-Core.
+Drag VRolex-Core to your applications folder, and then run VRolex-Core.

 ### Need Help?

-* See the documentation at the [vRolexCoin Wiki](https://vrolexcoin.info/) for help and more information.
+* See the documentation at the [VRolex Wiki](https://vrolex.info/) for help and more information.
-* Ask for help on [#vrolexcoin](http://webchat.freenode.net?channels=vrolexcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=vrolexcoin).
+* Ask for help on [#vrolex](http://webchat.freenode.net?channels=vrolex) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=vrolex).
-* Ask for help on the [vRolexCoinTalk](https://vrolexcointalk.io/) forums.
+* Ask for help on the [VRolexTalk](https://vrolextalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build vRolexCoin on your native platform.
+The following are developer notes on how to build VRolex on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)